 BP3 knickers are definitely a girl’s best friend!
 They are washable sports knickers designed specifically for when your pelvic floor lets you down.
 They have a 4-layer gusset to help against bladder leaks, sweating or lighter periods.
 They are also VPL free so an absolute must for any woman.
 I find that going through the menopause I sweat more than I used to, so these knickers have been a god send when doing my usual gym workouts.

-I hope this helps you understand how to get back your pelvic floor muscles, which you can easily achieve in as little as 12 weeks, providing you stick to a plan!
+We hope this helps you understand how to get back your pelvic floor muscles, which you can easily achieve in as little as 12 weeks, providing you stick to a plan!

 Also, Menodelight have given 10% off all their weak bladder aids using code weak10.
 Shop here